 5) Get your quotes

 Now it’s time to get some quotes.
-For both Discover and GO, we provide a list of highly-rated installers in your area, where you can read their reviews and sort by rating or distance.
-Better still, you can let us help you find the best quotes, using a combination of criteria that will match your needs.
+We provide a list of highly-rated installers in your area, where you can read their reviews and sort by rating or distance.
+We always recommend that you get multiple quotes (around 3) so that you can find the installer that best meets your needs.

 6) Stay calm and make your decision